 And now, for, unquestionably the very Best Way For Students To Create Online Videos (Using Someone Else’s Content)… it’s Bombay TV.
 You can write subtitles, or actually dub with your own voice, over-the-top Bollywood movies.
 It’s a ton of fun, and a great language development exercise for English Language Learners.
 Russell Stannard, who has a site that is the gold standard for how-to Web 2.0 videos called Teacher Training Videos, has a couple that give clear instructions on how to maximize using Bombay TV.

 I know I’m very “late to the party” on this one, but I didn’t really pay attention to Google Search Stories last year when it came out.
 Now, however, with YouTube being partially unblocked by our district, I figured it was worth another look.
 Boy, is it easy to make with with its Search Stories Video Creator!
 Here’s one I made in a few minutes.
-It’s titled “Reading.”
+It’s titled “Reading.” (unfortunately, Google no longer lets you make these videos).

 I certainly wouldn’t place any bets on YouTube getting through most school district content filters anytime soon, if ever.
 But they’ve just announced a great new ability to make videos and animations on the YouTube site itself using GoAnimate or Stupeflix and then posting it there.
 The YouTube feature is called YouTube/create.
 I can see myself using it sometimes to illustrate a concept for a lesson, or pointing out the idiocy of the latest school reform fad.
 I suspect that it’s a super-cool tool that, outside of the two ideas I mentioned and potential use in adult ESL classes, won’t have much K-12 impact.
 But, because it’s so cool, I’m still adding it here.